-On the contrary, though, some of the bravest women I know are the women who came out of abusive homes.
-They had to face their fears—all of them legitimate fears of real things, not imagined things, but things that could really happen—and do almost impossibly hard things, often because their love for their children was greater than their fears.
+On the contrary, though, some of the bravest women I know are women who have come out of abusive homes.
+They had to face their fears—all of them fears of real dangers, not imagined dangers, but things that could really happen, perhaps had even been threatened—and do almost impossibly hard things, often because their love for their children was greater than their fears.
 Even in spite of their fears, they did trust God as they moved forward.
 I would never accuse them of sin for being afraid in a situation such as this.

 One more topic for today . . .

 Suffering in a marriage to an angry husband

 In the same place where Caroline said the wife should respond gently when the husband is slamming things around in a rage, which I referred to yesterday, she also says (30:00) that the wife should be “not quarrelsome or nagging, but patiently enduring.”

 Well, of course to me that sounds like the suffering mentality that is so common in domestic abuse counseling.
 So judge at my surprise when ten minutes later (40:28) she says, “Some of these ladies have adopted the idea that they are called to suffer in this life.”